SUPERHEROES

 Power and heroics in the four color world

-The concept of the "super hero" from comic books is primarily the invention of Jerome Jerry Siegel and artist Joe Shuster.
+The concept of the super hero in comic books is primarily the invention of Jerome Jerry Siegel and artist Joe Shuster.
 They melded existing early 20th century ideas from various sources, such as:

 - science fiction